 If a member asks a physician/physician office to provide a Part D Medicare-covered immunization:

 - Let the member know that the immunization is not covered under Part B but is covered under Part D.

-- If the member still chooses to receive the vaccination in your office, you may either collect the cost of the vaccine plus administration fee at time of service or bill the member later.
-If you are going to bill the member later, tell the member he/she will receive a separate bill for this service showing he/she is 100% responsible for the cost of the vaccine and its administration.
+- If the member still chooses to receive the vaccination in your office, you should advise that he/she will be 100% responsible for the cost of the vaccine and its administration.
+You may collect the cost of the vaccine plus administration fee at time of service or bill the member later.
+However you still must bill us for the service.

-- Submit a claim with the appropriate modifier (GA) to show you told member he/she was responsible for the charge.
+- Submit a claim with the GY modifier to show the service is excluded under the member's medical benefit.
 This claim will deny as member liability allowing you to bill the member if you have not collected the money at time of service.
 Your claim will also allow us to coordinate with Part D. We will issue an Explanation of Benefits (EOB) to the member explaining that the vaccine or drug is covered under Part D. We will then coordinate submission of the claim to our pharmacy benefits manager (PBM).